Library creates hundreds more study spaces

 Improvements have also been made to the DiscoverEd library catalogue, which can now pinpoint map locations for items in the library collection.

-The introduction of the new study spaces has been welcomed by Edinburgh University Students’ Association President, Alec Edgecliffe-Johnson.
+The introduction of the new study spaces was made possible thanks to the relocation of library staff, a gesture that has been welcomed by Students’ Association President, Alec Edgecliffe-Johnson.

 I know how jammed the library can be around exam time, so to have hundreds of extra study spaces available is going to be a huge help.
-It’s great that library has been able to free up this space and improve the facilities available to students.”
+It’s great that library staff have been able to re-organise to free up this space and improve the facilities available to students.

 The Main Library at George Square is the largest of the University’s libraries.
 It holds the primary collections in arts, humanities, social sciences, medicine and informatics.

 The Main Library also houses the Library's general collections of books and periodicals, older books in all subjects, most of the special collections of rare books and manuscripts, the University archives and the Lothian Health Service Archive.